-ARGF ΣľS SYSTEN
+ARGF SYSTEN

 The Fire System Discharge Switch is customer supplied.
-The switch must have at least one normally closed contact set and this contact must open upon discharge of the fire extinguishing system.
+The switch must have a normally closed contact set and this contact must open upon discharge of the fire extinguishing system.
 It is recommended that the switch be compatible with the existing fire extinguishing equipment and that it be installed by a certified fire system technician to maintain the system integrity and appropriate agency system approvals.